azero-as/azero-no-content/tutorials/firebase/connecting-firebase-to-react.md

 Now you are all set to start using Firebase for your web application.
 The next steps will be to query the database, set up rules and authentication.

 **NOTE: If the `initializeApp` function gets triggered several times it might cause errors with duplicate connections.
-One possible solution is to create a `singleton` method, or do a basic `if` statement to see if it has already been initialized.**
+One possible solution is to create a `singleton` method, or do a basic `if` statement to see if it has already been initialized.
+An example of this can be seen below.**

+    if (!firebase.apps.length) {
+       firebaseApp = firebase.initializeApp(config);
+    }